-Not only do customers want to be able to connect with your business on a variety of different channels, they also expect the experience to be consistent across each one.
+Customers want to connect with your business on a variety of different channels, but they also expect a consistent experience across each one.
 In order to prevent confusing interactions, and to maintain a smooth user experience across all channels, uniformity is crucial.

 Just compare this image from the Kate Spade website: